PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 Imagine if instead users could view and respond to their open support tickets without ever having to leave PostHog – well, that's exactly what we built.

 But that's not all, if you're using Zendesk then you could, in the future, add this view to your customer-facing website with just a few clicks.
+Like the sound of this project?
+[Check out our roadmap](https://posthog.com/roadmap) and vote for it.

 ### The ~pyramid~ referral scheme